Fusion GPS fallout: DNC, Clinton, FBI take heat after bombshell that Dems funded Trump dossier

 Haberman countered: “’coy’ is not responding at all.
 ‘Your sources are wrong’ is a bit different.”

-The Democratic National Committee, meanwhile, stressed that only that the current leadership was not involved in the arrangement.
+The Democratic National Committee, meanwhile, stressed that the current leadership was not involved in the arrangement.

 “Tom Perez and the new leadership of the DNC were not involved in any decision-making regarding Fusion GPS, nor were they aware that Perkins Coie was working with the organization," DNC Communications Director Xochitl Hinojosa said in a statement.
 "But let’s be clear, there is a serious federal investigation into the Trump campaign’s ties to Russia, and the American public deserves to know what happened.”